-\textbf{Prefill phase.} \sysname introduces two operations to the prefill phase.
-First, following the \topk attention algorithm it used, \sysname encodes the KCache into \topk retrieval metadata as presented in Section~\ref{Sec:background:kvoffloading}.
-This is typically low-overhead compared to other computations during prefill phase~\cite{gong2025hata}.
-Second, \sysname offloads partial or full KV heads to the host memory based on the initialization partitioning results.
-This process is asynchronously executed alongside the GPU computation tasks, with its overhead being fully overlapped.
+\textbf{Prefill phase.} \sysname introduces two operations in the prefill phase.
+First, following the \topk attention algorithm it adopts, \sysname encodes the KCache into \topk retrieval metadata as presented in Section~\ref{Sec:background:kvoffloading}, which incurs minimal overhead compared to other computations in this phase~\cite{gong2025hata}.
+Second, it offloads partial or full KV heads to host memory according to the initialization partitioning results.
+This offloading is asynchronously executed alongside GPU computation tasks, with its latency fully hidden by computation.

 \textbf{Decoding phase.} During decoding, \sysname dynamically retrieves and loads the \topk KV data for each step.
-Figure~\ref{fig:design:decoding_workflow} illustrates the workflow of \sysname's decoding phase.
+Figure~\ref{fig:design:decoding_workflow} illustrates this workflow.
 For layer $l$, \sysname begins to retrieve and load its \topk KV data at the beginning of layer $l-1$.
-It computes an approximate query vector using Equation~\ref{Equation:cache_design:prefetch}, which is employed to perform the cache lookup to identify hit heads.
-For missed heads, \sysname retrieves new \topk KV data and launches their prefetching.
+It computes an approximate query vector using the method in InfiniGen~\cite{lee2024infinigen}, and uses it for cache lookup to identify hit heads.
+For missed heads, \sysname retrieves new \topk KV data and launches the prefetch operation.
 Then, it continues to execute the remaining computation of layer $l-1$ (attention, FFN).
 Note that the prefetching mechanism splits the cache update into two phases, namely \textit{query labels update} and \textit{KV data update}.
-Query labels for missed heads are immediately updated upon the finish of cache lookup, while their KV is gradually updated during the prefetching.
-After the qkv projection in layer $l$, \sysname retrieves \topk KV data of HBM-persistent-cached heads using layer $l$'s actual query vector.
-Finally, after the prefetching completes, the GPU Execution Units begin to perform layer $l$'s attention computation using data from both Cache Buffer and Persistent Cache, as shown in Figure~\ref{fig:design:system_overview}.
+Query labels for missed heads are immediately updated upon the finish of cache lookup, while their KV is gradually updated during prefetching.
+After the qkv projection of layer $l$, \sysname retrieves \topk KV data from Append-only buffer using layer $l$'s actual query vector.
+Finally, after prefetching completes, layer $l$'s attention computation is performed using data from the Cache Data Buffer, which consists of Append-only Cache and Replaceable Cache, as shown in Figure~\ref{fig:design:system_overview}.